m1ckyb/Librarrarian/unreleased.md

 All upcoming features and bug fixes will be documented here until they are part of an official release.

+### Changed
+- **Sonarr Job Status**: Sonarr-generated jobs (Rename, Quality Mismatch) now default to `pending` status instead of `awaiting_approval`, allowing them to be picked up by workers immediately.

+### Fixed
+- **Media Source Hide/Show**: Correctly implemented the "Hide" functionality for media sources.
+The hide option is now a separate checkbox and works independently from the "None" media type.
+- **24-Hour Time Format**: Fixed the "Use 24-Hour Time Format" toggle by adding the toggle switch to the UI and implementing the necessary JavaScript logic.
+- **UI Freezing and Feedback During Scans**: Fixed a major bug where the UI would freeze and not provide feedback during Sonarr scans.
+A new polling mechanism now shows real-time progress and prevents the UI from locking up.
+- **UI Scan Cancellation**: Fixed a bug where clicking the "Cancel Scan" button would not work correctly.
+The cancellation now functions as expected, and the button state is correctly reverted after a scan is finished or cancelled.

 ### Added
 - **Elapsed Time for Scans**: The UI now displays an elapsed time counter next to the progress bar during Sonarr scans.
 - **24-Hour Time Format**: Added a UI option in the "Options" tab to display the "Updated" clock in a 24-hour format.